-- Work with Fresno County Rural Transit Agency (FCRTA) and other jurisdictions in the county to develop a fact sheet, or similar informational materials, of FCRTA programs to be posted on the City's website, social media, and in public buildings by January 2026, and advertised annually in the City's newsletter to help connect seniors and other residents to services in the city and throughout the county. - Prioritize projects that facilitate place-based revitalization through the City's Capital Improvement Plan, such as projects that improve public infrastructure in deteriorating or underserved areas. - Post information about flood-related resources on the City's website and provide public notices in utility bills or other direct methods to neighborhoods at risk of flooding. - Ensure program availability and funding announcements are made available in Spanish and translation is available at public meetings.
+- Work with Fresno County Rural Transit Agency (FCRTA) and other jurisdictions in the county to develop a fact sheet, or similar informational materials, of FCRTA programs to be posted on the City's website, social media, and in public buildings by January 2026, and advertised annually in the City's newsletter to help connect seniors and other residents to services in the city and throughout the county, with the goal of providing at least 100 residents with information about available transit resources. - Prioritize projects that facilitate place-based revitalization through the City's Capital Improvement Plan, such as projects that improve public infrastructure in deteriorating or underserved areas.
+On an annual basis, pursue funding for projects from the Capital Improvement Plan and other budget documents with the goal of funding at least one project during the planning period.
+These projects may include, but are not limited to: - Replacements to waterlines and improvements to the wastewater treatment plant. - o Implementation of the Firebaugh Multi-Benefit Flood Project